PetarV-/Simplex-TSP-Solver/README.md

 while in the root directory of the repository, and the executable, `tsp_solver`, will be created therewith.

 ## Usage
-In order to interface properly to a demo setting, three parameters need to be given right after executing
+In order to interface properly to a demo setting, four parameters need to be given right after executing

     $ ./tsp_solver